 If your $200,000 offer is accepted but you’re expected to pay $5,000 in closing costs, ask the seller to contribute $5,000 at closing and change your offer to $205,000.
 At the end of the day, the seller still walks away with the same amount of money.

 When you finally get to closing day, it’s almost time to relax and move into your new home.
-But first, don’t forget to set up a way to pay your closing costs.
+But first, don’t forget to set up a way to pay closing costs.

 You can ask your lender or settlement company for the preferred payment method, but it most cases you can either get a cashier’s check from your bank or set up a wire transfer.
 There’s usually a minor fee associated with each one.
-It’s a quick and easy process, but shouldn’t be forgotten before you get to closing.
+It’s a quick and easy process, but it shouldn’t be forgotten before you get to closing.